The Community Fund

 -

 Any individual, group, or organization can apply for grants.
 Applications typically open in December for the following year.
-The Project Rainbow Utah board of directors generally chooses and announces the recipients in March of each year.
+The Project Rainbow Utah board of directors and members of our community board select and announce the recipients in March of each year.
 Any individual, group, or organization can apply for grants.

 -